Jagannath Temple Puri

 What is the timing of Jagannath Darshan?

-The Jagannath Temple in Puri generally opens around 5:30 AM with the Mangala Aarti and closes by 9:30 PM after the Badasinghara Aarti.
+The Jagannath Temple in Puri generally opens around 5:30 AM with the Mangal Aarti and closes by 9:30 PM after the Badasinghara Aarti.
 Timings may vary on festival days.
 Darshan is available in different sessions throughout the day.

 What is the cost of VIP Darshan in Jagannath Temple, Puri?